DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 - [ ] List required inputs for each section (copy, USPs, images).
 - [ ] Standardise product descriptions across blends.
 - [ ] Draft final wording for missing pages.
-- Current state: About Us, brand story, USPs, and wholesale details are missing.
+- Current state: Brand story and USPs exist but need final copy; About Us and wholesale details are still missing.
 Product descriptions vary and need standardisation.
 Images need selection.

 **Acceptance Criteria**
 - Content inventory is complete and assigned to owners.